Table of Contents

-- Users agree to follow the privacy, security, and other computing policies, standards, and procedures established by the UVA Academic Division, UVA Medical Center, and UVA Physicians Group, as well as all local, state, and federal laws, including security and privacy laws and regulations, that apply to the use of their electronic credential and to the UVA IT resources they access.
+- Users agree to follow the privacy, security, and other computing policies, standards, and procedures established by UVA Wise, UVA Academic Division, UVA Medical Center, and UVA Physicians Group, as well as all local, state, and federal laws, including security and privacy laws and regulations, that apply to the use of their electronic credential and to the UVA IT resources they access.

 - Users understand these concepts apply to all UVA IT resources, both fixed and mobile devices (such as, but not limited to desktop computers, laptops, tablets, smartphones and text-enabled pagers).

 - Users agree to safeguard the information they access and the devices assigned to them and report any losses promptly to the appropriate Information Security office.

 - Users are responsible for reading, understanding and abiding by these requirements and applicable policies.
 Failure to do so may result in the limitation or revocation of their access to UVA IT resources and/or disciplinary action, up to and including termination or expulsion in accordance with relevant University policies.

 See the list of definitions for the Acceptable Use, Data Protection, Information Security, and Privacy & Confidentiality policies.

 4. Related Links